-The PCM Native plug-ins contain presets covering a wide range of needs, but you can refine and customize any preset by adjusting its parameters.
+The seven plug-in reverbs contain hundreds of presets, covering just about every possible need.
+But you can refine and customize any preset by adjusting its parameters.
 Parameters are the building blocks within each preset that determine how it sounds and behaves.

-Each PCM Native plug-in contains a set of parameters, and a variety of those parameters are combined to create a preset.
+Each algorithm contains a set of parameters, and a variety of those parameters are combined to create a preset.

-Below are all the algorithm parameters you can edit in the PCM Native Plate Plug-in.
+Below are all the algorithm parameters you can edit in the PCM Native Plug-ins.
 Note that sometimes parameter names are abbreviated when they appear onscreen, and they may have prefixes indicating what channel they control (for example, the left channel reflection gain may appear as "L Rfl Gain").